Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Applications

-Consider a $G/G/1$ queue where the the time between the $t$th and $t+1$th arrivals is given by the random variable $T_{t}$ and the service time of the $t$ customer is given by the random variable $S_{t}$.
+Consider a $G/G/1$ queue where the time between the $t$th and $t+1$th arrivals is given by the random variable $T_{t}$ and the service time of the $t$-th customer is given by the random variable $S_{t}$.
 Because agents are strategic they are less likely to join the queue when the waiting time is longer.
-We assume that the time between arrivals depends on the expected waiting time and write $T_{t}(\mathbb{E}(X_{t}) )$ where $X_{t}$ is the waiting time of the $t$th customer to describe this dependence.
-When the expected waiting time is higher then the number of agents that join the queue is lower.
-We capture this dependence by assuming that $T_{t}(\mathbb{E}(X_{t}) ) \succeq_{SD} T_{t}(\mathbb{E}(X'_{t}) )$ whenever $\mathbb{E}(X_{t}) \geq \mathbb{E}(X'_{t})$.
-That is, the time between arrivals is stochastically higher when the expected waiting time is higher.
-The expected waiting times experienced by customers in the queue evolve by the following nonlinear Markov chain:
+We assume that the time between arrivals depends on the expected waiting time,\footnote{Announcing average waiting times to customers is a common practice in queue management \citep{bassamboo2021general}, particularly in environments like theme parks, where it helps manage crowd flow and set visitor expectations.
+In practice, posted wait times can be calculated using a variety of factors and are not solely based on the distribution of the last agent's waiting time.} represented as $ T_t( \mathbb{E}(X_t) ) $, where $ X_t $ is the waiting time of the $ t $th customer.
+To capture that when the expected waiting time increases, fewer agents join the queue, we assume that $ T_t(h) \succeq_{SD} T_t(h') $ whenever $ h \geq h' $, for $ h, h' \in \mathbb{R}_{+} $.
+In other words, the time between arrivals becomes stochastically longer as the expected waiting time rises.
+We assume that $ (S_{t})_{t \in \mathbb{N}}$ are identically distributed and independent random variables with positive finite expectations and finite variances, and $T_{t}(h)$ has bounded first two moments, is continuous, and $\{ T_{t}(h) \}$ are independent random variables across time for each $h \geq 0$.
+We also assume $\mathbb{E}T_{t}(0) > \mathbb{E}S_{t}$ so the (linear) G/G/1 queueing system for a fixed $h$ is stable.

+The expected waiting times experienced by customers in the queue evolve by the following nonlinear Markov chain on $\mathbb{R}_{+}$:

-It is easy to see that $Q$ is $D$-preserving and $D$-decreasing with $H(\mu_{t}) =\mathbb{E}(X_{t}) $ when $D$ is the set of all increasing functions.
-Under the usual assumption that the queue does not explode a standard argument from the Markov chain literature (see \cite{meyn2012markov}) can be used to show that Property (C) is satisfied.
-Hence, Theorem \ref{Theorem: unique} implies that there exists at most one waiting time equilibrium steady state distribution.
-As a particular example for this result, we study analytically an M/G/1 queuing system where the arrival rate depends on the expected waiting time.
+It can be easily verified that $Q$ is $D$-preserving and $D$-decreasing when $D$ is the set of all increasing functions.
+Under the assumption stated above that the queue does not explode, i.e., $\mathbb{E}S_{t} < \mathbb{E}T_{t}(0)$, a standard argument from the Markov chain literature (e.g., Theorem 19.3.5 in \cite{meyn2012markov}) shows that Property (C) holds.
+Hence, we can use Theorem \ref{Theorem: unique} to conclude that there exists at most one waiting time equilibrium steady state distribution.
+We show that existence of an invariant distribution follows from Proposition \ref{Prop:existence2}.
+The proofs of all the Corollaries are deferred to Section \ref{Sec:CorrProofs} in the Appendix.